 B2Gold Is Mining Gold at $2,970 an Ounce in the Arctic and Calling It Growth

-B2Gold's consolidated all-in sustaining costs jumped 63% year over year, from $1,584/oz to a guided range of $2,400–$2,580/oz.
-Wall Street's response was to slap a $6.82 price target on the stock, implying 44% upside.
-That disconnect between surging costs and bullish consensus is the entire story here, and it hinges on an unenclosed mobile rock crusher sitting in the Arctic tundra.
+B2Gold's all-in sustaining costs jumped 63% year over year, from $1,584/oz to a guided range of $2,400–$2,580/oz.
+Wall Street responded by setting a $6.82 price target, implying 44% upside.
+The gap between surging costs and bullish consensus is the entire story.
+It hinges on an unenclosed mobile rock crusher sitting in the Arctic tundra.

 What the Street Believes

-Consensus sees B2Gold as the discount bin's best find: a mid-tier gold producer trading at 3.9x forward earnings while gold sits above $5,000/oz.
+Consensus treats B2Gold as the discount bin's best find: a mid-tier gold producer trading at 3.9x forward earnings while gold trades near $4,700/oz.
 The bull case is simple.
-Goose Mine adds transformational ounces, 2025 revenue already topped $3.1bn, and the company just expanded its buyback to cover nearly 10% of shares outstanding.
-Analysts point to recent drill results at the Back River Gold District as proof that the resource base is growing, not shrinking.
+Goose Mine adds new ounces, 2025 revenue already topped $3.1bn, and the company just expanded its buyback to cover nearly 10% of shares outstanding.
+Analysts cite recent drill results at the Back River Gold District as proof the resource base is growing, not shrinking.

-But the consensus case has a load-bearing assumption baked into it: that Goose Mine's costs are a ramp-year anomaly that normalizes downward.
-That assumption deserves a lot more scrutiny than it's getting.
-When your new mine costs nearly $3,000 to pull an ounce out of the ground, and the crusher feeding it can't handle the weather where it's located, "ramp-year friction" starts to look a lot more like "structural cost problem."
+But that case rests on one assumption: Goose Mine's costs are a ramp-year anomaly that normalizes downward.
+That assumption deserves far more scrutiny than it's getting.
+When your new mine costs nearly $3,000 to pull an ounce out of the ground, and the crusher feeding it can't handle the weather, "ramp-year friction" starts to look like a structural cost problem.

 What the Data Actually Shows

 Start with the cost explosion.
 B2Gold guided consolidated AISC at $2,400–$2,580/oz for 2026, up from $1,584/oz.
-That's not a small miss on cost control.
-That is the cost structure of a fundamentally different company.
-Goose Mine alone is guiding $2,670–$2,970/oz, a range so wide ($300/oz spread) that management is essentially telling you they don't know what this mine will actually cost to run.
+That is not a small miss on cost control.
+That is a fundamentally different company.
+Goose Mine alone is guiding $2,670–$2,970/oz — a $300/oz spread so wide that management is admitting they don't know what this mine will actually cost to run.
 The production guidance tells the same story: 820,000–970,000 consolidated ounces, an 18% uncertainty band that is unusually large for a company with three decades of operating history.

 "The mobile crusher supplementing the primary crushing circuit is not enclosed and is susceptible to operational interruptions in extreme cold, with Q4 2025 impacted by unseasonably low temperatures.
 Initial modifications to the crushing circuit are scheduled for H2 2026, with a study underway for potential 4,000 tpd upgrades with results due H1 2026."

-Read that again carefully.
-The company built a gold mine in Nunavut, one of the coldest inhabited places on the planet, and left the mobile crusher exposed to the elements.
-This is not a freak event.
-Extreme cold in the Arctic is not a surprise; it is the baseline operating condition.
-When Q4 2025 production took a hit from "unseasonably low temperatures," it revealed something the financial models hadn't priced: the physical plant cannot reliably operate in the environment it was built for.
+Read that again.
+The company built a gold mine in Nunavut — one of the coldest inhabited places on Earth — and left the mobile crusher exposed to the elements.
+Extreme cold in the Arctic is not a surprise.
+It is the baseline condition.
+When Q4 2025 production took a hit from "unseasonably low temperatures," it exposed a gap the financial models hadn't captured: the physical plant cannot reliably operate in the environment it was built for.

-Now layer on the timing problem.
+Now add the timing problem.
 Goose's production is 65% back-half loaded into Q3 and Q4 2026.
 The crushing circuit fix is also scheduled for H2 2026.
-So the majority of annual production and the equipment repair are supposed to happen simultaneously.
-That is like scheduling your restaurant's kitchen renovation for the same month as your biggest catering contracts.
-If the modifications slip even one quarter, B2Gold's full-year production number craters.
-And the Q1 EPS miss of -38.7% versus estimates already showed the early symptoms of costs outrunning revenue.
+The bulk of annual production and the equipment repair are supposed to happen at the same time.
+That is like renovating your restaurant kitchen the same month as your biggest catering contracts.
+If the modifications slip one quarter, B2Gold's full-year production number craters.
+The Q1 EPS miss of -38.7% versus estimates already showed the early symptoms — costs outrunning revenue.

 Why This Changes Everything

-The math on margin sensitivity makes this worse than it looks.
+The margin math makes this worse than it looks.
 At Fekola alone, B2Gold disclosed that every $100 move in gold prices shifts AISC by $23/oz through Mali's royalty escalation mechanism.
-The company is not just exposed to gold price risk on the revenue line.
-It is exposed on the cost line too, through a government royalty that scales with the gold price.
-That is a double-edged sword that cuts deeper than most investors realize.
+The company is not just exposed to gold price swings on the revenue line.
+It is exposed on the cost line too, through a government royalty that scales with gold.
+That lever cuts both ways, and it cuts deeper than most holders realize.

-Think about what this means at current gold prices around $5,000/oz.
+Consider current gold prices around $5,000/oz.
 If gold drops 10% to $4,500, revenue falls proportionally.
-But Fekola's costs also adjust downward by roughly $115/oz from the royalty mechanism.
-That sounds helpful until you realize the net margin compression still destroys the FCF thesis.
-At $2,500 consolidated AISC and $4,500 gold, you're looking at roughly $2,000/oz margin versus roughly $2,500/oz at current prices.
+Fekola's costs also adjust downward by roughly $115/oz from the royalty mechanism.
+That sounds helpful — until you run the numbers on net margin compression.
+At $2,500 consolidated AISC and $4,500 gold, margins shrink to roughly $2,000/oz from roughly $2,500/oz at current prices.
 On 900,000 ounces, that is a $450mn swing in pre-tax cash flow.
-The $596mn TTM free cash flow number that anchors the 3.9x PE multiple was generated in a $5,000+ gold environment.
-It is not the company's normalized earning power.
+The $596mn TTM free cash flow that anchors the 3.9x PE multiple was generated in a $5,000+ gold environment.
+It does not represent the company's normalized earning power.

-The production guide itself tells you where the risk sits.
+The production guide itself shows where the risk sits.
 If Goose delivers at the low end (contributing to 820,000 consolidated ounces) at the high end of its cost range ($2,970/oz), and gold pulls back even modestly, forward earnings estimates come down hard.
 At 6x a reduced earnings estimate instead of 3.9x a generous one, the stock doesn't need to fall.
 It just stops being cheap.
-And "cheap" is the entire reason anyone owns it.
+And "cheap" is the only reason anyone owns it.

 The Bull Case

-The strongest counterargument is that every new mine looks expensive in year one.
+The strongest counterargument: every new mine looks expensive in year one.
 Goose's AISC should decline as throughput ramps and fixed costs spread across more ounces.
-The 4,000 tpd upgrade study, due H1 2026, could reveal a path to meaningfully lower unit costs by 2027.
-B2Gold has built and ramped mines before, including Fekola, which went from problem child to cash cow.
+The 4,000 tpd upgrade study, due H1 2026, could reveal a path to sharply lower unit costs by 2027.
+B2Gold has built and ramped mines before — Fekola went from problem child to cash cow.
 Management's track record earns some benefit of the doubt.

-There's also the gold price buffer.
+There is also the gold price buffer.
 At $5,000/oz, even a $2,970 AISC mine generates over $2,000/oz in margin.
-That is not great, but it is not a money-losing operation either.
+That is not great, but it is not a money-losing operation.
 The buyback, covering nearly 10% of shares, signals management confidence.
-And the Back River drill results suggest the resource base may support a much larger, lower-unit-cost operation over time.
+And the Back River drill results suggest the resource base could support a larger, lower-unit-cost operation over time.

 These are real points.
-But they require you to believe three things simultaneously: the crusher fix lands on time, gold stays above $4,500, and ramp costs normalize within 12 months.
+But they require three things to go right simultaneously: the crusher fix lands on time, gold stays above $4,500, and ramp costs normalize within 12 months.
 Any one of those failing changes the stock's trajectory.

 The Bottom Line

-B2Gold at 3.9x forward earnings looks like a screaming buy if you assume it's still a low-cost gold producer.
+B2Gold at 3.9x forward earnings looks like a screaming buy — if you assume it's still a low-cost gold producer.
 It is not.
-The company's cost structure has fundamentally shifted with Goose Mine's addition, and the physical vulnerability of an unenclosed crusher in the Arctic adds execution risk that the multiple does not reflect.
-The stock is cheap for a reason, and the reason is that the market is starting to figure out that buying ounces at $2,970 in the tundra is not the same business as mining them at $1,584.
+The cost structure has shifted with Goose Mine's addition, and an unenclosed crusher in the Arctic adds execution risk that the multiple does not reflect.
+The stock is cheap for a reason: the market is starting to recognize that buying ounces at $2,970 in the tundra is not the same business as mining them at $1,584.

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.